frontegg/frontegg-nextjs/README.md

 ## Getting Started

-### Create Frontegg worksapce
+### Create Frontegg workspace

-Navigate to [Frontegg Portal Settgins](https://portal.frontegg.com/development/settings), If you don't have application follow integration steps after signing up.
+Navigate to [Frontegg Portal Settings](https://portal.frontegg.com/development/settings), If you don't have application follow integration steps after signing up.

 Next, configure the "Allowed Origins" in your application under "Domain" tab of the "Settings" page :